Francistown: Transport and infrastructure

-Nzano Center — includes the Barcelos restaurant, Debonairs Pizza, as well as clothing shops, like Mr. Price, and the Cash Bazaar store;

-The Village Mall — hosts the elite Diggers Inn, which offers first-class accommodation;

-Galo Shopping Center — has notable restaurants, like Milky Lane, Nando's; banks, such as FNB Botswana; as well as supermarkets, like Pick n Pay for the city residents' shopping needs;

-Golden Valley Mall — pays homage to Marang Superspar;

-Nswazi Shopping Mall — also pays host to different shops and supermarkets, like SPAR; as well as eateries, like Chicken Licken, and KFC.

 Sports

 Based at the Francistown Club, the Francistown School of Tennis is a professional tennis centre dedicated to developing young children (starting at 4 years old) into international tennis players.

 Francistown also hosts several football clubs.
-These include TAFIC Sporting Club, TASC FC, ECCO City Greens FC, Great North Tigers FC (GNT) and others.
+These include TAFIC Sporting Club, TASC FC (Tati Sporting Club), ECCO City Green, Great North Tigers FC (GNT) and others.

 All the teams have played in the country's highest league, Botswana Premier League, sponsored currently by BTC Mobile.
 GNT was recently promoted to the Premier League, while TAFIC play in the lower division.
 The new Francistown Stadium is still under construction, and will be complete soon.
 The stadium will be the largest in the northern part of Botswana, with a capacity of 27,000 spectators, and will be home ground to some of the above teams.
 Other stadiums in the city include the Francistown City Council's Area S stadium.